Revelum in the Media: The Forbes, Teleamazonas, and El Observador Investigations into Deepfake Fraud

 - Has Revelum been featured in the press?

 - They documented organized criminal networks running deepfake ads on Facebook and Instagram that clone trusted public figures to sell fake investment schemes and products.
 Forbes covered a network producing 51 fraudulent ads in 30 days impersonating Nu founder David Vélez, and a separate "Anticrisis" platform using AI videos of entrepreneur Mario Hernández.
 Teleamazonas presented Revelum's data on campaigns impersonating Colombian President Gustavo Petro, the artist Shakira, and Ecuadorian President Daniel Noboa.
+El Observador reported Revelum's country-wide data for Uruguay: nearly 4,000 fraudulent ads in seven months, led by clones of central bank president Guillermo Tolosa, and followed up on a campaign against President Yamandú Orsi in which 16 of its 19 ads appeared in a single three-day window.

 - How does Revelum detect these deepfake campaigns?